tutorgen/hpit_services/README.md

 Receives:

-* entity_id: string - An identifier for the sender.
-(Defined by the HPIT Server)
+* student_id: string - A string ID for the student
-* skill : string - String identifier for the skill.
+* skill_id : string - String identifier for the skill.
 * correct: boolean - True if correct.
 False if not.

 Returns:

+* student_id: string - A string ID for the student
-* skill : string - String identifier for the skill.
+* skill_id : string - String identifier for the skill.
 * probability_known : float (0.0-1.0) - Probability the skill is already known
 * probability_learned : float (0.0-1.0) - Probability the skill will be learned
 * probability_guess : float (0.0-1.0) - Probability the answer is a guess
 * probability_mistake : float (0.0-1.0) - Probability the student made a mistake (but knew the skill)

 ##<a name="HFPlugin"></a> Hint Factory Plugin
+The Hint Factory Plugin is used to dynamically provide hints using a graph theoretic approach.

 ####<a name="hf_init_problem"></a> hf_init_problem
 Initializes a new problem for the hint factory.